telerik/kendo-ui-core/docs/aspnet-mvc/nuget-install.md

 # NuGet Packages

+Telerik maintains a NuGet Feed for registered users.

 [NuGet](https://www.nuget.org) is a popular .NET package manager.

-Telerik maintains a number of NuGet packages for UI for ASP.NET MVC.

-Official releases, service packs and internal builds are available for registered users.
+Official releases, service packs and internal builds of UI for ASP.NET MVC are available for registered users.

-## Installation Instructions
+## Using the Telerik Private NuGet Feed

 To use the Telerik NuGet Feed as a Package Source, use the [NuGet CLI](http://docs.nuget.org/consume/Command-Line-Reference).